robisim74/angular-l10n/docs/spec/configuration.md

-`timezone?: string` | The time zone name of the IANA time zone database to use `storage?: StorageStrategy` | Defines the storage to be used for language, default locale & currency `cookieExpiration?: number` | If the cookie expiration is omitted, the cookie becomes a session cookie
+`timezone?: string` | The time zone name of the IANA time zone database to use `storage?: StorageStrategy` | Defines the storage to be used for language, default locale & currency `cookieExpiration?: number` | If the cookie expiration is omitted, the cookie becomes a session cookie `localizedRouting?: ISOCode[]` | Enables localized routing with the provided ISO codes

 <br>
 #### TranslationConfig